The Communist Model

 - Early Fringe (3pm-5pm).
 Fragmented to serve a more diverse audience

 - Prime time (depend on time zone).
 Critical time.
-Stations depend on access programming to maintain and build audiences.
+Stations depend on access programming to maintain

 - Late Fringe.
 Generally begins with local news on network affiliates or syndicated programs.